Giving Frequently Asked Questions

 The annual funding from the endowment spending rate is not the same as the return on investments held in the endowment.
 Investment earnings in excess of the spending rate (3.5-percent) are kept in the endowment to preserve its purchasing power against inflation, to provide a cushion for periods of poor market performance, and to accelerate growth over time.
 Most importantly, gifts to the endowment provide a reliable financial base that Parker can count on when planning for future programs, regardless of how the market is performing.

-What is The Endowment Investment Strategy, and How Has it Changed?
+What is The Endowment Investment Strategy?

 How Has the Endowment Performed Recently?